NicolasVillalba/CS_exe/2.C/README.md

-This a repo for the C language knowledge.
+This is a repo for the C language knowledge.
 ==============================================